mipimipi/otr/README.md

 ## Usage

-When otr is called, it processes all video files that are submitted as command line parameters and the files stored in the working directory (see below).
+`otr process` processes all video files that are submitted as command line parameters and the files stored in the working directory (see below). `otr cut` allows cutting a single video specifying the cut intervals on command line.
+See the command line help for details.

-otr requires a certain schema for the name of video file (that's the schema OTR uses as well).
+otr requires a certain schema for the name of video files (that's the schema OTR uses as well).
 See schema in pseudo regular expression notation for encoded and decoded files:

     <name-of-video>_YY.MM.DD_hh-mm_<TV-station>_<a-number>_TVOON_DE.mpg(.|.HQ|.HD).<format>(.otrkey)?